-- 4. The Statutes of the University determine that awards are made to students who have completed an approved course of study and passed the relevant assessments in accordance with University regulations (Statute 21).
+- 3. The Statutes of the University determine that awards are made to students who have completed an approved course of study and passed the relevant examinations in accordance with University regulations (Statute 21).
 Programmes are approved on the basis of a statement of intended learning outcomes which are delivered through the programme modules and assessed in corresponding summative assessments.
-Year-on-year progression is determined in the same way. - 5.
+Year-on-year progression is determined in the same way. - 4.
 Programme learning outcomes, as listed in Programme Specifications, are set at a relatively high level.
-Mitigations will ensure that to the best of our ability all students are provided with essential educational opportunities and are able to meet the learning outcomes of the programmes on which they are registered.
+The purpose of mitigation is to ensure to the best of our ability that all students receive the necessary educational opportunities to enable them to meet the learning outcomes of the programmes on which they are registered.